k78ma/quartz/content/Statistics/Physical Entropy.md

 title: Physical Entropy
 tags:
   - stats
+  - physics
 date: 2024-04-06
 aliases:
 ---
-The concept of entropy has origins in physics where it was introduced in the context of equilibrium thermodynamics and later given a deeper interpretation as a measure of disorder through developments in statistical mechanics.
+The concept of entropy has origins in physics where it was introduced in the context of [[Thermodynamics|equilibrium thermodynamics]] and later given a deeper interpretation as a measure of disorder through developments in statistical mechanics.

 This alternative view of entropy can be understood by considering a set of $N$ identical objects that are to be divided amongst a set of bins, such that there are $n_{i}$ objects in the $i$th bin.
 Consider the number of different ways of allocating the objects to the bins:
 - There are $N$ ways to choose the first object